What are the most spectacular roads in the USA?

 For those who prefer unpaved experiences, the country hosts some of the most defiant yet scenic roads in the world.
 You can’t miss Black Bear Pass, a high mountain adventure in the Colorado Rockies.
 Climbing up to 3,915m (12,844ft) above sea level, it's one of the highest roads in Colorado.
 You can also discover the beauty of Engineer Pass, a mountain pass at an elevation of 3,901m (12,800ft) above sea level in Colorado.
 It’s mostly a first-gear ride because the road is rough and rocky.
 The legendary Shafer Trail Road in Utah's Canyonlands National Park is an iconic drive located on the east-central edge of Utah.
 At times, the road is so narrow that only one car can pass.
 And Lippincott Mine Road in California is for experienced 4WD drivers using high-clearance vehicles only.
 You'll need a good map, as the routes are not marked and there are no signs.
 It’s one of the challenging backcountry roads in Death Valley National Park.

-Silvertip Basin is a high mountain peak at an elevation of 3.241m (10,633ft) above the sea level, located in Park County, Wyoming, United States.
-It’s one of the highest roads of Wyoming.
+Carrizo Mountain is a mountain peak at an elevation of 661m (2,168ft) above the sea level, located in Imperial County, California, in USA.

 Summit Pass